Should I Get a Charlotte Car Accident Lawyer Near Me for a Car Wreck in Charlotte North Carolina

 When the adjuster calls, provide the insurance adjuster with your name, the other driver’s name, and date of the accident, but do not give the adjuster any more information.
 Do not speculate on accident causes, apologize for anything, or downplay your injuries.
 The adjuster can use this information against you.

 The adjuster will need access to your medical records; it is imperative that you only give them access to records pertaining to the accident.
-A lawyer from Ted A. Greve & Associates, P.A. can help.
+A North Carolina auto accident attorney from Ted A. Greve & Associates, P.A. can help.

-After you file a lawsuit, the discovery period begins when lawyers on both sides will be looking into the accident.
-Again, make sure the at-fault party’s lawyers only have access to medical records pertaining to the accident.
-If the Mecklenburg County court finds in your favor, it will order the at-fault party pay whatever damages the court deems applicable.
+You should consider hiring a car accident lawyer because after you file a lawsuit, the discovery period begins when the attorney for both sides will be looking into the accident.
+Again, make sure the at-fault party’s attorney only has access to medical records pertaining to the accident.
+If the Mecklenburg County court finds in your favor, it will order the at-fault party to pay whatever damages the court deems applicable.

 - Bills for an ambulance, emergency medical care, and hospitalization

 - Rehabilitative care

 - Ongoing medical bills

 - The cost of repairing or replacing your vehicle

 - The cost of hiring household help to complete tasks you were previously able to do